Get Help Now

 Request a Meeting

-By filling out this form you are requesting a meeting with someone from the Office of the Dean of Students or the Title IX Coordinator.
+By filling out this form you are requesting a meeting with someone from the Office of the Dean of Students or the Office of Access and Equity.
 The form only asks for your name, contact information and to provide times that work best for you to meet.
 You do not have to describe any details of your situation on this form or during your meeting.
 This meeting will provide you an opportunity to understand available resources and options.
-This resourcce is not considered confidential - depending on what you share, the University’s Title IX Coordinator may need to be informed.
+This resource is not considered confidential - depending on what you share, the Office of Access and Equity may need to be informed.

 Reach Out To Someone You Trust